James_K 6 months ago

 Small helpers are always good to have.
 Thanks for sharing

-• VHRanger a day ago
+• VHRanger 6 months ago

 I use Yazi with all of those - it also has ripgrep integrated